botherder/targetedthreats/README.md

       --ip, -i       Get only IP addresses
       --domains, -d  Get only domains

+The file *samples.csv* contains a list of file hashes extracted from all the collected reports.

 ## Licensing

 The source code in this repository is licensed under BSD 3-Clause and